zey9991/research_report/pendle/v2fee/relative/V2 Fee Optimization Relative.md

 $$
 In this case, the state space model still represents a fixed-coefficient regression model and the estimated parameters are believed to be very close to what we have done for model (1).
 For instance, we may continue to use the pool, Bedrock UniETH 27JUN2024, as an example.

 To estimate the parameter, we may combine Kalman filter with likelyhood maximum estimation.
-The estimation results of model (2) are shown below:
+The estimation results of model (2) with the degree = 8  are shown below: